MarcoLodini/windows365/Windows365/link/conditional-access-policies.md

 To decide if you need a user action policy, follow these steps:

-1. Check if any polices are triggered when connecting to Windows 365 resources.
+1. Check if any policies are triggered when connecting to Windows 365 resources.
 2. Create a new user action policy with the same access controls.

 ## How Windows Windows 365 Link authentication works